IIIF/api/source/presentation/4.0/index.md

 ### Use Case 9: Interactive 3D light switch

 This example is a light switch that can be toggled on and off using activating annotations that result in behaviors being applied to or removed from a resource.
 A resource with the [`behavior`][prezi-40-model-behavior] value "hidden" is not rendered by the client.
 A resource with the [`behavior`][prezi-40-model-behavior] value "disabled" is not available for user interaction and does not trigger any actions.
 This example demonstrates a painted resource - a light - being shown and hidden, and activating annotations being enabled and disabled.
+As there are multiple annotations being enabled and disabled in order, the `body` of the activating Annotation is an instance of the [`List`][prezi-40-model-list] class.
 Both of these are done by the client processing the action properties of the activating annotation bodies: the actions "show" and "hide" remove or add the behavior value "hidden", and the actions "enable" and "disable" modify the behavior value "disabled".

 ```jsonc
 {